 However, the recent decision from the Supreme Court concluded that FLSA exemptions need not to be construed “narrowly”, rather “fair” construction is warranted.
 This matter involved automobile workers.
 However, many believe that this decision may be applied broadly – making it easier for employers to categorize employees as exempt and thus ineligible for overtime pay.

-For more information or if you have questions concerning your take home pay or classification as exempt or non-exempt, please contact the experienced Atlanta FLSA lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information or if you have questions concerning your take home pay or classification as exempt or non-exempt, please contact the experienced Atlanta FLSA lawyers at Buckley Beal LLP for an immediate case evaluation.